SvenGroot/JumboCore/doc/QuickStart/FirstJob.md

 ```

 The parameters for this job indicate the output path (`/bigtext`), the number of generator tasks (64),
-and the size to generate per task (256MB).
+and the size of the data to generate per task (256MB).

 In total, this job generated 16GB of random text, using 64 tasks each generating 256MB.
 I’m running
 this example on 32 nodes; if you’re using a smaller cluster, you may want to scale down the size